vookimedlo/Sheet/README.md

 }
 ```

-The `viewDidLayoutSubviews` implementation is common between both controllers, so you might want to create a superclass for it.
+The `viewDidLayoutSubviews` function could be pushed into a superclass.

-Custom animation examples
+## Custom animations

 ```swift
 let sheetManager = SheetManager(animation: .custom)